 Cypripediums are quite different in their growth patterns compared to other perennials.
 It is important to be aware of the differences in order to achieve positive results in the cultivation and selling of these garden jewels.

-As long as the conditions are fine, cypripediums are stable and vigorous like hostas, easy to grow requiring very little care.
+As long as the conditions are fine, cypripediums are stable and vigorous, requiring little care.
 There is not much to do, but doing the right thing at the right time is crucial.
 Neglecting cypripediums or failing to handle them with care for a few weeks only can have long-lasting effects on the growth rate of these plants.

 The reason for this is that cypripediums react like a flip switch.
 There will be no medium growth when growing conditions are stressful for the plants over a longer period of time, which is in contrast to normal perennials.

 Once they have been living above a certain level of stress, cypripediums will suddenly show severe root and/or leaf damage, may become very sensitive and even die.
 At the very least, there will be less growth for the next 1-3 years.

 Where other perennials count in months, cypripediums count in years.
 This is due to the fact that they do not constantly grow during spring and summer.
 They only take one step a year.